ajbanjara/Wireshark/Home.md

 This is the [wiki](http://en.wikipedia.org/wiki/Wiki) site for the [Wireshark](http://www.wireshark.org) network protocol analyzer.
 If you would like permission to edit this wiki, please see [the editing instructions page](/HowToEdit) (tl;dr: send us a note with your GitLab account name or request access to the [Wiki Editor group](https://gitlab.com/wireshark/wiki-editors) using the Gitlab feature).

+Wireshark is supported by the [Wireshark Foundation](https://wiresharkfoundation.org/).
+You can help by [donating today](https://wiresharkfoundation.org/donate/).

 ## General

 - [HowToEdit](/HowToEdit): Information about how to edit the Wireshark wiki